Please follow & like us :)

 Cooking Tips:

 • Follow this link for my Bolognese Sauce recipe.
-You can make it the day before or while the rice cools in the refrigerator.
-The recipe makes a lot more sauce then you will need for this recipe, but you can freeze or refrigerate it and use it for dinner within several days of making it.
+The recipe makes a lot more sauce than you will need for this recipe, but you can freeze or refrigerate it and use it for dinner within several days of making it.

 • Your rice should be cooked to al dente so that it is not mushy.